Passport and Visa Requirements

-A Personal Questionnaire is needed for all of our Norway Expeditions and Expedition Cruises' ship manifest.
+A Personal Information Form is needed for all of our Norway Expeditions and Expedition Cruises' ship manifest.
 This includes all sailings on: MS Fram, MS Spitsbergen, MS Roald Amundsen, MS Fridtjof Nansen, MS Midnatsol, MS Nordsjernen, MS Maud, MS Otto Sverdrup, and MS Eirik Raude.

-Note: The Personal Questionnaire is NOT needed for Norwegian Original Cruises (even for cruises with MS Midnatsol, MS Otto Sverdrup, and MS Spitsbergen).
+Note: The Personal Information Form is NOT needed for our Classic Coastal Norway Cruises (even for cruises with MS Midnatsol and MS Spitsbergen).

 Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
 This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
 Please note that we are unable to send your travel documents and we deny boarding our ships until we have received this completed form.

-It is not necessary to print and sign the Personal Questionnaire before sending it back to us.
+It is not necessary to print and sign the Personal Information Form before sending it back to us.
 Simply download the form below, fill it out digitally, and return to Hurtigruten by email at [email protected]

 Medical Declaration Form